1960 All-Eastern football team

-The 1960 All-Eastern football team consists of American football players chosen by various selectors as the best players at each position among the Eastern colleges and universities during the 1960 NCAA University Division football season.
+The 1960 All-Eastern football team consists of American football players chosen by various selectors as the best players at each position among the Eastern colleges and universities during the 1960 college football season.

 The 1960 All-Eastern team included two Heisman Trophy winners.
 Joe Bellino of Army won the award in 1960, and Ernie Davis of Syracuse won it in 1961.